ddeutils/ddedocs/docs/services/github/github-actions.md

 Steps:

-- Download and extract the setup scripts
+* Download and extract the setup scripts
-- Configure and authenticate the runner with the token
+* Configure and authenticate the runner with the token
-- Start listening for jobs
+* Start listening for jobs

-> **Note**: \
+!!! note

-> GitHub recommends AGAINST self-hosted runners for public repositories
+    GitHub recommends AGAINST self-hosted runners for public repositories

 ## Runner Groups